klaviyo/commercetools-klaviyo/plugin/docs/plugin-installation.md

 The plugin is a Node.js application and can be deployed in different ways and configurations.

-## Deployment options
+## Deployment strategies

 The plugin handles both realtime events and bulk data import.
-It can be configured to handle only realtime events or bulk data import.
+It can also be configured to handle only realtime events or only bulk data import.

 ### Two deployments